 This water-soluble form of calcium is created through mixing malic acid with the calcium salt found in citric acid.
 This combination has higher levels of bioavailability than other forms, as it is water-soluble and does show some evidence of being dissolved into cell membranes.

 The most effective form of calcium supplement, calcium orotate is created as a mineral salt of orotic acid.
 Calcium orotates are found in small amounts in all living beings.
 It is a primary mineral for the creation of bones and teeth, and fosters cellular communications.
 In my experience, this is by far the best calcium supplement to use for supporting calcium levels, and the product I recommend is IntraCal™.
 Both plants and animals use orotates to create DNA and RNA.
 Extensive scientific research done by Hans A. Nieper, M.D. has found that orotates can penetrate cell membranes, enabling the effective delivery of the calcium ion to the inner-most layers of the cellular mitochondria and nucleus.

 Calcium has been found to be beneficial in:

 - Reduction of muscle cramps

-- Reduction in pain associated with spinal problems
+- Reduction in discomfort from spinal concerns

 - Increasing the body's ability to metabolize iron